felho/growcery/README.md

 - [ ] Think about the naming of the zod schemas as currently the naming is a bit messy
 - [ ] The user listing page has to be checked thorougly as this is a very naiv implementation
 - [ ] The authorization has to be checked everywhere we query or change data
+- [ ] In the user editing form later we need to filter the manager field to show only managers of the given function

 ### Login / user management